HyperDbg/HyperDbg/README.md

 (not released yet !)

 ## Installation
 Please visit <a href="https://docs.hyperdbg.com/getting-started/build-and-install">Build & Install</a> and <a href="https://docs.hyperdbg.com/getting-started/quick-start">Quick Start</a> for a detailed explanation of how to start with **HyperDbg**.
-You can see <a href="https://docs.hyperdbg.com/getting-started/faq">FAQ</a> for more information.
+You can also see <a href="https://docs.hyperdbg.com/getting-started/faq">FAQ</a> for more information.

 ## How does it work?